Water Heater Expansion Tank

-As noted, the water volume will increase as temperature rises.
+As noted, the water volume will increase as the temperature rises.
 This will result in several issues that relate to pressure.
 The reason behind this is that water does not have a place to go.
-Due to this, the stress increases on the heaters seams of water, valves, and components of the tank.
+Due to this, the stress increases on the heater’s seams of water, valves, and components of the tank.
 The water heater expansion tank gives excess water a destination.
-In that way, the pressure inside the tank and anywhere else will remain in safe levels.
+In that way, the pressure inside the tank and anywhere else will remain at safe levels.

 Few plumbing repairs